 - Performance Optimizations

 - Mentorship & Coding Best Practices

 - API Development

-I’m sure there’s many more paths to focus in, but these are the ones that come to mind and that I think make since to elaborate upon.
+I’m sure there’s many more paths to focus in, but these are the ones that come to mind and that I think make sense to elaborate upon.